You may have heard a lot about a company and are keen to invest in it, but where do you start?

 While both investments earn 10 percent returns, the hedge fund has a beta* of 5 versus 1 for stocks.

 - Hedge Funds 5.00 10–15%

-Simply put, stocks have the best risk-return trade-off among investment choices.
-This makes stocks one of the best investments.
+Simply put, stocks have the best risk-return trade-off among different types of investments.

 *Beta is a measure of price volatility.
 The market beta is one.
 Hedge funds are 5 times more volatile than the overall market.